hotnuma/viewnior/README.md

+<link href="style.css" rel="stylesheet"></link>

 # Viewnior - Fast and elegant image viewer

+This is a fork of : https://github.com/Artturin/Viewnior
+From the original project : https://github.com/hellosiyan/Viewnior

 This is Viewnior, an image viewer program.
 Created to be simple, fast and elegant.
 Its minimalistic interface provides more screenspace for your images.
 Among its features are: